yoshuawuyts/fin/README.md

 ```

 ## Why?
 Toy project to experiment with architecture.
+Experimenting in production is
+often too costly, so here we are.

 ## See Also
 - [server style guide by Jongleberry](https://github.com/jonathanong/server-style-guide)